Doublemoses/Schedule1Splitter/README.md

 ## Current autosplits
 - Split on bed during prologue
   - This is the final split for any prologue run.
+This is safe to leave on, as this cannot be triggered at any other time.
 - Split of first cash received
   - Splits as soon as the player has any cash money.
 Usually occurs on first sale, or picking up money from dropboxes.
-Can be used to end weed% run.
+Used to end weed% run.
 - Split when making money after holding meth
-  - Once the player has meth in their inventory, the splitter will record the current money value, and will split once the player receives money.
-Can be used to end meth% run.
+  - Once the player has meth in their inventory, the splitter will record the current money value, and will split once the player's money increases.
+Used to end meth% run.
-- Split on receiving speed grow
+- Split on receiving speed grow (bugged, depreciated)
 - Split on receiving og kush baggie
 - Split on first entering vehicle
 - Split on receiving pseudo during prologue